-The results of these studies are expected to become available in 2019 and will be published in the ILD Design Report [159].
-They will form the basis for the definition of a new ILD baseline detector model, which will then be used for a new physics-oriented Monte-Carlo production for 250 GeV.
-Such a production is planned with the most recent beam parameters of the accelerator [9] and significantly improved reconstruction algorithms, and is expected to lead to further improvements of the expected results of the precision physics program of the ILC [141].
+The results of these studies were published in the ILD Interim Design Report [141].
+They form the basis for the definition of a new ILD baseline detector model, which has been used for a new physics-oriented Monte-Carlo production for 250 GeV.
+Sample production with the most recent beam parameters of the accelerator [9] and significantly improved reconstruction algorithms is expected to lead to further improvements of the expected results of the precision physics program of the ILC [143].